The Notebook

-The Notebook is a 2004 American romantic drama film directed by Nick Cassavetes, with a screenplay by Jeremy Leven and Jan Sardi, based on the 1996 novel of the same name by Nicholas Sparks.
+The Notebook is a 2004 American romantic drama film directed by Nick Cassavetes, from a screenplay by Jeremy Leven and Jan Sardi, and based on the 1996 novel by Nicholas Sparks.
 The film stars Ryan Gosling and Rachel McAdams as a young couple who fall in love in the 1940s.
-Their story is read from a notebook in the present day by an elderly man, telling the tale to a fellow nursing home resident.
+Their story is read from a notebook in the modern day by an elderly man, telling the tale to a fellow nursing home resident.